Dr. Ellie Dyer

 The human-mediated introduction of animals into new areas is a key driver of species extinctions and global environmental change, and a major drain on economic resources.
 Preventing new invasions is the best way to minimize their impact, but this requires understanding the factors influencing whether or not species establish and spread in foreign environments.

-To this end, Professor Tim Blackburn and I have created a novel, spatially referenced, global data set on the distributions of exotic birds.
-The GAVIA database currently comprises over 27,000 distribution records for over 900 exotic bird species, based on over 850 published references and substantial unpublished information derived from consultation with over 600 organisations and experts worldwide.
+To this end, Professor Tim Blackburn and I have created a novel, spatially referenced, global data set on the distributions of alien birds.
+The GAVIA database currently comprises over 27,000 distribution records for over 900 alien bird species, based on over 700 published references and substantial unpublished information derived from consultation with over 600 organisations and experts worldwide.
 This represents the most comprehensive resource on the global distribution of alien species in any major taxon.

-The primary reason for the lack of studies on invasive bird spread has been the absence of high-quality, spatially and temporally explicit data on the distributions of exotic birds.
-The creation of the GAVIA Project has rectified this data gap, and my PhD project will exploit the GAVIA database in order to address significant unanswered questions on the determinants of exotic species spread, and the potential impacts on native species and ecosystems.
+The primary reason for the lack of studies on invasive bird spread has been the absence of high-quality, spatially and temporally explicit data on the distributions of alien birds.
+The creation of the GAVIA Project has rectified this data gap, and my PhD project exploits the GAVIA database in order to address significant unanswered questions on the determinants of alien species richness and spread.

-Professor Tim Blackburn , Institute of Zoology ZSL.
+Professor Tim Blackburn , University College London / Institute of Zoology ZSL / University of Adelaide.

 Professor Kate E. Jones , University College London / Institute of Zoology ZSL.